LarsKemmann/PowerBI-visuals/tools/usage.md

 ### Running your visual

-To run your visual navigate to the root of your visual project (the directory containing `pbiviz.json`) and type `pbiviz start` to build and serve the visual.
+To run your visual, navigate to the root of your visual project (the directory containing `pbiviz.json`).
+Here, you will need to run two commands.
+First, type `npm install` to download and install the required dependencies for the visual.
+Next, type `pbiviz start` to build and serve the visual.

 ![](images/pbivizStart.png)